Penske struggles with speed, Power outside of Indy 500 field

-INDIANAPOLIS (AP) — It’s been 26 years since a Roger Penske car missed the Indianapolis 500 in one of the lowest points for the storied organization.
-Penske now owns the place, and yet his team stunningly finds itself fighting for a spot in the field.
+INDIANAPOLIS (AP) — It’s been 26 years since Roger Penske watched his cars leave Indianapolis Motor Speedway after failing to make the Indianapolis 500.
+Penske now owns the place, and yet his team stunningly finds itself again fighting for a spot in the field.

 Will Power, one of the greatest qualifiers in IndyCar history, failed to seal his spot in the 33-car field on Saturday’s first day of qualifications.
 The 2018 Indy 500 winner will be one of five drivers vying for the final three spots in the field Sunday when qualifying is completed.